reslp/blog/_posts/2017-12-06-Extract-rRNA-from-Transcriptomes.md

 ---
 layout: post
-title: How-to extract rRNA from assembled (meta-)transcriptomes
+title: How-to extract rRNA from assembled meta-transcriptomes
 ---
-The title says it all: Here I describe how I extracted rRNA from lichen (meta-)transcriptomes.
+The title says it all: Here I describe how I extracted rRNA from lichen meta-transcriptomes.

 # Introduction